Raku/nqp-configure/doc/Macros.md

 Similar to `include`, but doesn't wrap the output into begin/end comments.

+### insert_list(template)

+Inserts a list of items from a file found in `@templates_dir@` (context subdir is respected).
+The file is expanded first and then the result is split into single items by newlines.
+In other words, each line is considered an item.
+Empty ones are thrown away.
+The items are than assembled back according to the following rules:

+* each item placed into a separate line and followed by a backslash
+* all lines, except the first one, indented with four spaces (unless configuration variable `list_indent` specifies another amount)

 ### insert_filelist(template)

-Inserts a list of files from a file found in `@templates_dir@` (context subdir is respected).
-The file is expanded first and then treated as a list of files.
-The list is considered to be whitespace-sperated (including newlines).
-Each file name in the list will be normalized (i.e. passed through `nfp`) and the result will be formatted for use in a Makefile:

-* one file per line, newlines escaped with `\`
-* all lines, except the first one, indented with four spaces (unless configuration variable `filelist_indent` specifies another amount)
+Similar to `insert_list` macro but items are considered as path elements and normalized with `nfp`.

 ### configure_opts()